mcnakhaee/us2020election/README.md

 status](https://www.r-pkg.org/badges/version/instaloadeR)](https://CRAN.R-project.org/package=instaloadeR)
 <!-- badges: end --><!-- badges: end -->

-The goal of us2020election is to provide a tidy way to have access to the transcripts of speeches given by various US politicians in the context of the 2020 US Presidential Election.
+The goal of us2020election is to provide a tidy way to access to the transcripts of speeches given by various US politicians in the context of the 2020 US Presidential Election.
 Transcripts have been scraped from [rev.com](https://www.rev.com/blog/transcript-category/2020-election-transcripts).
 Some other information, such as location and type of speech, have been manually added to the dataset.
 The dataset has the following columns: